 The project will both monitor translation initiated by others and initiate translations itself.

-The translated version will be available free of charge for academicians conducting independent studies that are not funded by pharmaceutical companies or other commercial interests.
-In the latter case a fee will be charged for its use.
+The translated version will be available free of charge for academicians conducting independent studies that are not funded by pharmaceutical companies or other commercial interests except for a processing fee.
+In the case of pharmaceutical companies or other commercial interests a fee will be charged for its use.
 In all events a licensing agreement will be signed with the Rome Foundation before the translated version is provided to the investigator.
 Drs.
-Magnus Simren and John Kellow are in charge of copyrighting, licensing and usage fee.
+John Kellow and Max Schmulson are in charge of copyrighting, licensing and usage fee.